eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### Packer Build

 1. Edit `DetectionLab/ESXi/Packer/variables.json` to match your ESXi configuration.
 The `esxi_network_with_dhcp_and_internet` variable refers to any ESXi network that will be able to provide DHCP and internet access to the VM while it’s being built in *Packer*.
 This is usually *VM Network*.
 The file should be similar to the following.
-Find more [here](https://detectionlab.network/deployment/esxi/#steps).
+Find more info [here](https://detectionlab.network/deployment/esxi/#steps).

    ![variables.json](img/DetectionLab/variables.json.png)

-2. Since ESXi 6.7 is used, delete the following code snippets from `DetectionLab/ESXi/Packer/windows_10_esxi.json`, `DetectionLab/ESXi/Packer/windows_2016_esxi.json`, and `DetectionLab/ESXi/Packer/ubuntu2004_esxi.json`.
-Find more [here](https://detectionlab.network/deployment/esxi/#special-configuration-for-esxi-6x).
+2. Since ESXi 6.7 is used, delete the following code snippets from `DetectionLab/ESXi/Packer/ubuntu2004_esxi.json`, `DetectionLab/ESXi/Packer/windows_2016_esxi.json`, and `DetectionLab/ESXi/Packer/windows_10_esxi.json`.
+Find more info [here](https://detectionlab.network/deployment/esxi/#special-configuration-for-esxi-6x).

    ```json
    "vnc_over_websocket": true,